edgelesssys/constellation/dev-docs/workflows/pull-request.md

 ## Conventions

+### Title

 Our changelog is generated from PR titles, so please stick to the naming convention.
-Which PR is listed in which category is determined by labels, see the [release.yml](/.github/release.yml).

 The PR title should be structured in one of the following ways: